kalmanaron/sat-solver-graph-isomorphism/README.md

 # Graph Isomorphism Problem
 The Graph Isomorphism Problem is the computational problem of determining whether two finite graphs are isomorphic.
-Two graph
+Two graphs
 $$G_1 = (V_1, E_1)$$
 and
 $$G_2 = (V_2, E_2)$$
 are isomorphic if there exists a bijection
 $$f: V_1 \to V_2$$
 such that
 $$(u, v) \in E_1 \iff (f(u), f(v)) \in E_2$$